Analysts Offer Insights on Technology Companies: ZoomInfo Technologies (ZI), Cars (CARS) and Airbus Group SE (OtherEADSF)

 Cars (CARS)

-In a report released today, Gary Prestopino from Barrington maintained a Buy rating on Cars, with a price target of $16.00.
-The company’s shares closed last Monday at $13.05, close to its 52-week high of $14.15.
+Barrington analyst Gary Prestopino maintained a Buy rating on Cars today and set a price target of $16.00.
+The company’s shares closed last Monday at $12.98, close to its 52-week high of $14.15.

 According to TipRanks.com, Prestopino is a 5-star analyst with an average return of 44.7% and a 59.5% success rate.
 Prestopino covers the Services sector, focusing on stocks such as Points International, Kar Auction Services, and Liquidity Services.

-Cars has an analyst consensus of Moderate Buy, with a price target consensus of $14.25.
+Currently, the analyst consensus on Cars is a Moderate Buy with an average price target of $14.25.

 Airbus Group SE (EADSF)